Updated March 2021

 We work with trusted companies to ensure that all food provided at events that are organised and run exclusively by Tropic is plant-based, while also catering to attendees’ dietary requirements.
 This includes Glambassador events, training days, Ambassador shoots, press events and events based at Tropic HQ.

 With thousands of deliveries leaving Tropic HQ on a weekly basis, it’s imperative that our packaging aligns with our eco-conscious ethos.
-As such, all elements of Tropic parcels are completely recyclable or biodegradable.
+As such, all elements of Tropic parcels are completely compostable or recyclable.

 LANDFILL AND WASTE POLICY

-Last year, we recycled over 188 tonnes of rubbish, equating to 57% of all of our waste.
+We are completely landfill-free.
+We are now independently verified by Valpak, a leading provider of environmental compliance for further transparency.
+In 2020, we recycled 122 tonnes which equated to 65% of all our waste.
 Anything we can’t recycle is repurposed into an alternative fuel (that replaces fossil fuels) to power homes and businesses.
 All the energy used to recycle and turn our waste into alternative fuel is, like all aspects of our operations, double carbon offset.

 RSPO CERTIFIED PALM OIL DERIVATIVES